dadgumjames/prog21/README.md

 The source for the first three prog21 articles is included as an example.

 ## Try it!
-Go into the prog21 directory and `mkdir images site`.
-Git doesn't handle empty directories, otherwise I'd have included them.

 The `gen` script builds the contents of `site`, then you can open "site/index.html" in a web browser.
 Generate the latest entry with: